open-mmlab/mmpose/docs/en/user_guides/train_and_test.md

 | `CHECKPOINT_FILE` | The path to the checkpoint file (It can be a http link, and you can find checkpoints [here](https://MMPose.readthedocs.io/en/1.x/modelzoo_statistics.html)). |
 | `[PYARGS]`        | The other optional arguments of `tools/test.py`, see [here](#test-with-your-pc).                                                                             |

-Here are the environment variables can be used to configure the slurm job.
+Here are the environment variables that can be used to configure the slurm job.

 | ENV_VARS        | Description                                                                                                |
 | --------------- | ---------------------------------------------------------------------------------------------------------- |